aatif-khan-qa-28/home-test-api/README.md

 ### **Step 3: View Test Results**
 The test execution logs will appear in the console.
 Upon successful completion, the logs will indicate whether all tests passed.

+`target` folder will have karate summary report on the below path:
+ `/target/karate-reports/karate-summary.html`

 ### **Step 4: Stop the Containers**
 Once the tests are complete, stop the running containers:
 ```bash